Cryopen Skin Tag Removal

 Question: How much does Cryotherapy cost?

 The cost of cryotherapy at The Laser Spa in Arizona starts at $100.
-The price depends on the treatment size and amount of treatment spots.
+The price depends on the treatment size and the amount of treatment spots.
 Please contact us for a Free consultation.